Snot Dudley: Extreme Championship Wrestling (1995)

-Independent circuit (1995-present)
+Independent circuit (1995–present)

-After recovering from his injury, Deek returned to wrestling on the independent circuit in Florida.
-In 1998, Deek formed a tag team with Jeff Roth, who adopted the ring name "Schmuck Dudley".
+After recovering from his injury, LoMonaco returned to wrestling on the independent circuit in Florida.
+In 1998, LoMonaco formed a tag team with Jeff Roth, who adopted the ring name "Schmuck Dudley".
 The duo wrestled for the Florida-based Future of Wrestling promotion as "The Dudleys".
-In 1999, Deek reverted to the ring name Anthony Michaels and Schmuck to Jeff Roth, changing the name of their tag team to "Wildside", then to "Animal House".
+In 1999, LoMonaco reverted to the ring name Anthony Michaels and Schmuck to Jeff Roth, changing the name of their tag team to "Wildside", then to "Animal House".
 The duo won the FOW Tag Team Championship on three occasions between 1998 and 2002.
-Deek remained with FOW until the promotion folded in 2003.
-Deek also wrestled for other independent promotions in Florida such as Florida Championship Wrestling and Coastal Championship Wrestling.
+LoMonaco remained with FOW until the promotion folded in 2003.
+LoMonaco also wrestled for other independent promotions in Florida such as Florida Championship Wrestling and Coastal Championship Wrestling.

-In 2003, Deek joined the Pennsylvania-based promotion World Xtreme Wrestling, where he formed a tag team with Mark Gore called "The Untouchables".
+In 2003, LoMonaco joined the Pennsylvania-based promotion World Xtreme Wrestling, where he formed a tag team with Mark Gore called "The Untouchables".
 The duo won the WXW Tag Team Championship in May 2004, holding the titles until August of that year.
 The Untouchables continued to wrestled intermittently for WXW over the following eight years.
 The duo also performed for other independent promotions in the northeastern United States such as the Connecticut-based Defiant Pro Wrestling and the Massachusetts-based Powerhouse Wrestling.

-Deek made a one-off appearance with World Wrestling Entertainment on the March 13, 2007 episode of ECW on Sci Fi as "Mikey Deek".
-Deek and Danny Jacks lost to Snitsky in a handicap match.

-In 2010, Deek returned to the Future of Wrestling promotion after it was resurrected, repeatedly challenging for the FOW Heavyweight Championship and the FOW International Heavyweight Championship.
-In December 2012, Deek and The Beast won the FOW Tag Team Championship, marking Deek's fourth reign with the championship.
+In 2010, LoMonaco returned to the Future of Wrestling promotion after it was resurrected, repeatedly challenging for the FOW Heavyweight Championship and the FOW International Heavyweight Championship.
+In December 2012, LoMonaco and The Beast won the FOW Tag Team Championship, marking LoMonaco's fourth reign with the championship.

-On November 9, 2013, Deek and several other ECW alumni took part in a 22 wrestler "hardcore rumble" for Tommy Dreamer's House of Hardcore promotion in Poughkeepsie, New York.
+On November 9, 2013, LoMonaco and several other ECW alumni took part in a 22 wrestler "hardcore rumble" for Tommy Dreamer's House of Hardcore promotion in Poughkeepsie, New York.

-In 2013, Deek opened a professional wrestling-themed store, Wrestling Paradise, in Wallingford, Connecticut.

 Personal life

-Deek is an avid guitar player.
+LoMonaco is an avid guitar player.
 While wrestling for Smoky Mountain Wrestling in Tennessee in the early 1990s, he formed a two-piece glam rock band called "Slippery Nipple" with his roommate and fellow wrestler Chris Jericho as bassist.